Bad Faith Expulsion of a LLC Member

 When a minority member brings legal action to be bought out, the Courts will need to determine how much his or her interest in the LLC is worth.
 In doing so, the courts will apply a “minority” and “marketability” discount in determining the value of the member’s interest.
 In addition, New Jersey law specifies that the value must be “Fair Value”, determined by a valuation expert’s testimony or agreement among the members.
 This is different from “Fair Market Value”, the amount you might think your interests is worth on the open market.

 One key factor that will affect value is the valuation date.
 Under NJ law, this date is the date of the filing of your lawsuit or any earlier/later date the court deems equitable.
 The court has discretion to decide the date upon which the value of a member’s interest will be determined.
-As one can imagine, this value can fluctuate depending on when your lawsuit is filed and when the court decides to place a value on the interest.
+As one can imagine, valuation can fluctuate depending on when your lawsuit is filed and when the court decides to place a value on the interest.

 Member Lawsuits